Nature and Conservation

 Ecosystems and Biodiversity

-In Central America, animals and plant from the Neartic and the Neotropic flora and fauna crossed bio-geographic borders less than 3 million years ago.
+In Central America, species from the Nearctic and the Neotropic flora and fauna crossed bio-geographic borders less than 3 million years ago.
 This began when the Isthmus of Panama was formed, functioning as a bridge between North and South America.
 Cats, raccoons, tapirs, deer, horses and llamas are examples of species groups that traveled from the north to the south.
 Armadillos and ant eaters are some examples of animals that migrated from the south to the north.
 Animals that were better adapted to lowland rain forests migrated from the Amazon basin up to the lowlands of Central America yet reached only as far as Veracruz, Mexico.
 Some examples of these animals are toucans, parrots, guans, agoutis, pacas, monkeys and the beautiful Morpho and Heliconius butterflies.
-Since this migration took place the biodiversity of the Central American lowlands has evolved to become more similar to the Amazon than to North America.
+Since this migration took place, the biodiversity of the Central American lowlands has evolved to become more similar to the Amazon than to North America.
 Mountain ranges of northern Central America are characterized by pine (Pinus spp.) and oak (Quercus spp.) vegetation, both trees originating in North America.

 Climate

 In Guatemala there are two seasons, as common in the climate of the northern tropics: the dry season and the rainy season.
 The longer season is the rainy season, which lasts from May through December and is only interrupted by a short dry season in August.
-The dry season lasts from January through April.
+The main dry season lasts from January through April.

 Vulcanism and Tectonic

-For recent earthquake reports visit http://earthquake.usgs.gov/recenteqsww/
+For recent earthquake reports visit http://earthquake.usgs.gov/earthquakes/map/

 Conservation